• Skip to primary navigation

 7. Glaze the meatloaf, if desired.

 8. Continue to bake until the internal temperature reaches 160℉.
-Remove from the oven and reserve the dripping if you want to make gravy.
+Remove from the oven and reserve the dripping to make gravy.

 9. Let the meatloaf rest for 15 to 20 minutes before slicing.